SimonDaNinja/youtube_rss/README.md

 as a submodule, so make sure to run `git submodule update --init --recursive` before using YouTube\_RSS.

-The program also assumes that [mpv](https://github.com/mpv-player/mpv) and is installed in the environment.
+The program also assumes that [mpv](https://github.com/mpv-player/mpv) is installed in the environment.
 In, for example, Ubuntu, this can be accomplished by running `sudo apt-get install mpv`. [youtube-dl](https://github.com/ytdl-org) also needs to be installed (I use the latest version on their [official website](https://youtube-dl.org/), and